vasspilka/LocalGrowth/README.md

 `application.yml` has configurations for the application.
 While for local deployment these settings should work fine, for production you should change these according to your needs.

-Now we need to create the datatables and add some data.
-Finally we can run the server.
+Now we need to create the database.

-    > rake db:migrate && rake db:seed
+    > rake db:migrate

+And run the server.

-    > rails s
+    > rails server

 The database is seeded with some basic data for you to see how the application works don't run `rake db:seed` if you want the app empty.